delta-onera/segnet_pytorch/README.md

 # SegNet PyTorch

+## This code is now deprecated.
+Further updates will be in the [Delta toolbox](https://github.com/delta-onera/delta_tb).

 SegNet implemetation using PyTorch.
 The orginal SegNet website is [here](http://mi.eng.cam.ac.uk/projects/segnet/).
 Please visit this website for full description and links to publications.